Australian Heritage Angoras are a delight to own and breed.

 Their size makes them easy to handle.
 For someone with limited space, goats are a viable option to sheep.
 Goats are very intelligent.
 Rather than herding our goats, we find they respond better to being led.
 They are quick to learn routines; adding to their manageability.

-Good fencing is required, and escapees are rare.
+Good fencing is required, with this escapees are rare.
 Well tensioned, ringlock fencing is most suitable.
 All goats appreciate shelter from the wind and rain and when it is hot, the sun, so a shed or some other structure will help keep both the goats and their mohair healthy.
+Shade trees in paddocks are valuable.

 Australian Heritage Angoras do not grow mohair on their faces, so generally they don’t need to be ‘wigged’ (mohair removed from their faces so they can see where they are going) between shearings.
 They also don’t need to be ‘crutched’.
 The main maintenance task is trimming their hoofs if they are not kept on rocky ground.